The hard-core model on planar lattices: the disk-packing problem and high-density phases: Periodic ground states

 { }

--0.5cm Thus, in what follows, on $\bbH_2$ we refer to non-exceptional values of $D$: here every PGS is an MDA-sub-lattice.
-More precisely, if $3|D^2$ then every PGS is a $D$-sub-lattice since a $D$-triangle can be inscribed in $\bbH_2$.
+Thus, in what follows, on $\bbH_2$ we refer to non-exceptional values of $D$: here every PGS is an MDA-sub-lattice.
+More precisely, if $3$ divides $D^2$ then every PGS is a $D$-sub-lattice since a $D$-triangle can be inscribed in $\bbH_2$.
 Accordingly, we define groups of values $D^2$ deemed HA1, HA2 and HB and formed by the values from cases TA1, TA2 and TB divisible by 3.
 When $D^2$ belongs to one of these H-cases, the theory goes in parallel to the respective T-case.
-In particular, this yields the same values $K$, $m_k$ while $\sigma=2/3D^2$.
+See Theorems I (ii), 7, 8, 9 in \cite{MSS1}.
+In particular, this yields the same values $K$, $m_k$ while $\sigma=2D^2/3$.
 Cf. Fig. 6.

 When $D^2$ is not divisible by $3$, we pick the nearest L\"oschian number $(D^*)^2>D^2$ divisible by 3: the fact is that every MDA-sub-lattice is a $D^*$-sub-lattice in $\bbH_2$, as triangles with area less than that of the $D^*$-triangle do not generate $D$-admissible PGSs.
 This defines a group of values $D^2$ called case HC, for which the above theory is repeated with $D$ replaced by $D^*$.
-Cf. Fig. 7. -1.2cm
+See Theorems I (ii), 12 in \cite{MSS1}.
+Cf. Fig. 7.

-{\bf 3.5.} A different situation emerges on $\bbZ^2$, where a $D$-triangle can never be inscribed.
-Nevertheless, every PGS- equivalence class is constructed from an MDA-sub-lattice.
+.5cm {\bf 3.5.} A different situation emerges on $\bbZ^2$, where a $D$-triangle can never be inscribed.
+Nevertheless, every PGS-equivalence class is constructed from an MDA-sub-lattice.
 The MDA-sub-lattices in $\bbZ^2$ are defined implicitly, via solutions of a discrete optimization problem

 The term $\bbZ^2$-triangle means a triangle with vertices in $\bbZ^2$.
 Accordingly, $\sigma =S$ where $S/2$ is the minimum achieved in (5).
 A minimizing triangle in (5) is referred to as an {\it M-triangle}.
 Adjacent pairs of M-triangles form fundamental parallelograms of MDA-sub-lattices generating the PGSs.
 Cf. Fig. 8.